Childhood/Early Childhood Education Department

 Note: candidates for admission must present evidence of bachelor's degree conferral prior to the start of their academic program.

-- Letter of introduction (writing sample) that includes a self-description, background of experience and goals (submitted online with the application)
+- Letter of introduction (writing sample) that includes a self-description, background of experience and goals

 - Two letters of recommendation